 At a glance

-- A large tax bill can strain your cash flow, but planning ahead can help.
-Setting aside funds throughout the year or exploring payment options can keep your business financially stable.
+- A large tax bill can strain your cash flow, but setting aside funds throughout the year or exploring payment options can help you keep your momentum.

 The end of the financial year (EOFY) can feel overwhelming, but with the right systems in place, you can save time, reduce stress, and keep more money in your business.
 Whether you’re filing your own return or working with an accountant, a clear checklist ensures you don’t miss deductions, deadlines, or compliance requirements and sets you up for a strong start to the new financial year.

-This guide breaks down the key EOFY tax tasks for New Zealand small businesses, covering important tax deadlines, record-keeping strategies, deduction opportunities, and cash flow management.
+This guide breaks down the key EOFY tax tasks for New Zealand small businesses, covering key tax deadlines in 2026, record-keeping strategies, deduction opportunities, and cash flow management.

 Getting your EOFY tax return right starts with knowing what’s due and when.
 Missing a deadline can lead to penalties, so it pays to be organised.